LValem/InBank-Backend/README.md

 This service provides a REST API for calculating an approved loan amount and period for a customer.
-The loan amount is calculated based on the customer's credit modifier, which is determined by the last four digits of their ID code.
+The loan amount is calculated based on the customer's credit modifier, which is determined by the last four digits of their ID code and age based on the country.

 ## Technologies Used